ZeroPass/Port-documntation-and-tools/README.md

-# PassID Documentation and Tools
+# EOSIO PassID Documentation and Tools
 And project wide issues